chaddy314/fraktur_confusions/README.md

 ```

 #### Page XML
-Please note that currently only PageXml 2017 and 2019 is supported.
+Please note that currently only PageXml 2017 and 2019 are supported.

 # ZPD